mancusolab/FactorGo/README.rst

 =======
 FactorGo
 =======

-    FactorGo is a scalable variational factor analysis model that learns pleiotropic factors using GWAS summary statistics !
+FactorGo is a scalable variational factor analysis model that learns pleiotropic factors using GWAS summary statistics!

 We present **Factor** analysis model in **G**\enetic ass\ **O**\ciation (FactorGo) to learn latent pleiotropic factors using GWAS summary statistics.
 Our model is implemented using `Just-in-time` (JIT)